The Complexity Classes of Hamming Distance Recoverable Robust Problems: Classes of Recoverable Robust Problems

-\begin{restatable}{lemma}{3COLkCOL} \tcol{} is universe gadget reducible to \kcol{}.
-Furthermore, it exists a solution size function for \kcol.
-It follows that \mhdrr[\kcol] with Hamming distance over vertices is $\Sigma^P_{2m+1}$-complete. \end{restatable} \begin{proof} The reduction from \kcol{} to \textsc{k+1-Coloring} is easy to see.
-The graph $G=(V,E)$ for \kcol{} remains, whereby a vertex $v_{new}$ is added and connected to all existing vertices $V$.
+\begin{lemma} \tcol{} is strongly modular universe gadget reducible to \kcol{} such that the solution properties hold and a solution size function for this reduction exists. \end{lemma} \begin{proof} The graph $G=(V,E)$ for \kcol{} remains, but a vertex $v_{new}$ is added and connected to all existing vertices $V$.
 Thus, $v_{new}$ needs to have a different color than all existing vertices in $V$.
 This is a universe gadget reduction because the vertex $v_{new}$ is a constant gadget and every edge to $v_{new}$ is part of the vertex gadget of $v$ together with $v$ itself.
-The pre-image uniqueness and the modularity results from the one-to-two correspondence of vertex $v$ and the vertex gadget consiting of $v$ and the edge $\{v, v_{new}\}$.
+The pre-image uniqueness and the modularity results from the one-to-two correspondence of vertex $v$ and the vertex gadget consisting of $v$ and the edge $\{v, v_{new}\}$.
 The solution size function needs to include the additional vertex $v_{new}$, thus $1$ is added. \end{proof}